About PumoPM

 source code, compile it, and run it.
 You will need to have Rust installed.

-Update your Rust installation if needed with rustup update
+Update your Rust installation if needed with rustup update.
+Then, simply

 $ git clone https://labs.phundrak.com/phundrak/pumopm